pingcap/docs/tidb-cloud/backup-and-restore.md

 ## Limitations

 - TiDB Cloud does not support restoring tables in the `mysql` schema, including user permissions and system variables.
 - If you turn on and off Point-in-time Restore (Point-in-time Restore) multiple times, you can only choose a time point within the recoverable range after the most recent Point-in-time Restore is enabled.
 The earlier recoverable range is not accessible.

+## Backup

-## Turn on auto backup
+### Turn on auto backup

 TiDB Dedicated supports both [snapshot backups](https://docs.pingcap.com/tidb/stable/br-snapshot-guide) and [log backups](https://docs.pingcap.com/tidb/stable/br-pitr-guide).
 Snapshot backup enables users to restore to the the backup point.
 By default, snapshot backups are taken automatically and stored according to your backup retention policy.
 You can disable auto backup at any time.

-### Turn on point-in-time restore / log backup
+#### Turn on point-in-time restore / log backup

 > **Note**
 >